 Carman-Ainsworth, Flushing, Swartz Creek and Montrose high schools are teaming together to form the Western Genesee Consortium.
 The Western Genesee Consortium in collaboration with the University of Michigan-Flint will offer students from all three high schools their choice of three dual enrollment opportunities.

 Medical Science Programs (13 Credits)

-Classes are taught at Carman-Ainsworth High School and Flushing High School.
+Taught at Carman-Ainsworth High School

 BIO 104, Introduction to Human Biology, 4 credits—Natural Science & Laboratory.
 Introductory human anatomy and physiology with a focus on exercise physiology and human health.
 Intended for non-science majors.
 Lecture and laboratory.

 PHL 168, Philosophy of Bioethics, 3 credits - Humanities.
 Introduction to classical ethical theories and their application to contemporary bioethical issues, such as neuroethics, ethics of nanotechnology, stem-cell research, bioterrorism, cloning as well as a broad range of health care issues such as health system reform, international health research, social inequities in health and the allocation of scarce resources.